Warner Independent Pictures

-Warner Independent Pictures was an independent film division of the American film studio Warner Bros.
-Entertainment.
+Warner Independent Pictures was an independent film division of the American film studio Warner Bros..
 Established on August 7, 2003, its first release was 2004's Before Sunset, the sequel to the 1995 film Before Sunrise.
 The division financed, produced, acquired and distributed feature films largely budgeted under $20 million.
 The division closed on November 12, 2008.

-Company History
+History

 Warner Independent Pictures was established on August 7, 2003, at Burbank, California.
 Mark Gill was the division's first president.
 After a controversial departure, Gill was replaced by former Warner Bros. production executive Polly Cohen, who served as president of this division until fall 2008, when the division was officially shut down.
 While well versed in big-budget motion picture production, it was widely believed Cohen did not have strong enough backgrounds in independent film, or in the marketing/publicity aspects of film distribution, to hold that role.
 This led to a lackluster slate and output, after a successful initial run under Gill.

 In February 2008, Time Warner announced that it would merge New Line Cinema into Warner Bros.
 New Line's "independent" group Picturehouse was expected to be merged into Warner Independent as part of this process.
 On May 8, 2008, however, it was announced that both of these specialty divisions would be shut down.

 In 2013, Picturehouse was relaunched under separate ownership.

+In December 2025, Warner Bros. would re-enter the independent filmmaking space, with former Neon executives Christian Parkes, Jason Wald, and Spencer Collantes spearheading the creation of a new specialty label within the studio.
+At the 2026 CinemaCon in April 2026, the label's name was revealed to be Warner Bros.
+Clockwork, with Sean Baker's Ti Amo! announced as its maiden release.